wdawson/okta.github.io/_source/_posts/2018-11-15-node-express-typescript.md

 The home page is starting to look better!
 Of course, the **Get Started** button leads to a disappointing error message.
 No worries!
 The fix for that is coming soon!

-## A Better Way to Manage Configuration Settings
+## A Better Way to Manage Configuration Settings in Node.js

 Node.js applications typically use environment variables for configuration.
 However, managing environment variables can be a chore.
 A popular module for managing application configuration data is [dotenv](https://www.npmjs.com/package/dotenv).